This article is about how to install profile for your camera to unlock CLiR Raw Workflow.

 2 – Finding your destination folder

-TIPS: you can copy the follwing locations to avoid any spelling mistake…
+TIPS: you can copy the following locations to avoid any spelling mistake…

 myusername > AppData > Roaming > Adobe > CameraRaw > CameraProfiles